 Sunday, March 28th, 2010 - 13:37

 Mr. Wennergren received his B.A. in Communications/Public Relations from Mansfield State University.
-He was a recipient of a Secretary of the Navy Civilian Fellowship in Financial Management, culminating in a Masters degree in Public Sector Financial Management from the University of Maryland's School of Public Affairs.
-He has received both the Department of the Navy Superior and Meritorious Civilian Service Awards, and the Office of the Secretary of Defense Exceptional Civilian Service Award.
-He is also honored to have worked in two organizations, including DON CIO, that were awarded the Department of the Navy Meritorious Unit Commendation.
+He was a recipient of a Secretary of the Navy Civilian Fellowship in Financial Management, culminating in a master's degree in Public Sector Financial Management from the University of Maryland's School of Public Affairs.
+He has received the Department of the Navy Distinguished, Superior and Meritorious Civilian Service Awards, the Secretary of Defense Meritorious Civilian Service Award, and the Office of the Secretary of Defense Exceptional Civilian Service Award.
+Other honors include being selected as the Government Computer News 2005 Defense Executive of the Year, as well as receiving the 2006 John J. Franke Jr. Award from the American Council for Technology, the Federal Computer Week Fed 100 Award (twice) and the Computerworld Premiere 100 Award.
+He is also honored to have worked in two organizations that were awarded the Department of the Navy Meritorious Unit Commendation.